About Catholic Homes

 • Contents insurance and worker’s compensation insurance if you wish to employ your own tradespeople or domestic assistance

-• Personal use of gas, electricity, phone, internet, Foxtel and any other services provided to the residence
+• Personal use of gas, electricity, phone, internet, streaming services and any other services provided to the residence

 • Rates are currently exempt and are controlled by State Government law in relation to the churches and charitable or “not for profit” sector.
 You would be responsible to pay rates if the law is changed in future and, in this event, normal concessional rebates applicable on an individual basis would apply to you.

-In addition, you maintain any private outdoor areas and gardens not forming part of the common areas.
+In addition, you maintain any private outdoor areas and gardens not forming part of the shared areas.

 Most of our villages provide either a carport or garage for residential use.